-screwdriver, coin or any other object which can be used to operate a screw, clip or similar fixing device toy bag bag, clearly intended for use in play, often having features designed to encourage the child to use the bag in play activities toy bicycle two-wheeled vehicle, with or without stabilisers, with a maximum saddle height of 435 mm or less and which is propelled solely by the muscular energy of the person on that vehicle, in particular by means of pedals, and which has either a free-wheeling mechanism or a fixed drive toy scooter ride-on toy, not intended for sport or to be used for travel on public roads or public pathways, which is propelled by the muscular action of the user and may be foldable or not, intended for children with a body mass of 50 kg or less: comprising at least one platform for standing, at least two wheels, and a steering system equipped with an adjustable or fixed-length steering tube yo-yo ball toy made from elastic material consisting of a tether usually having a loop at one end to place around a finger, and a flexible object at the other end
+screwdriver, coin or any other object which can be used to operate a screw, clip or similar fixing device toy bag bag, clearly intended for use in play, often having features designed to encourage the child to use the bag in play activities toy bicycle two-wheeled vehicle, with or without stabilizers, with a maximum saddle height of 435 mm or less and which is propelled solely by the muscular energy of the person on that vehicle, in particular by means of pedals, and which has either a free-wheeling mechanism or a fixed drive toy scooter ride-on toy, not intended for sport or to be used for travel on public roads or public pathways, which is propelled by the muscular action of the user and may be foldable or not, intended for children with a body mass of 50 kg or less: comprising at least one platform for standing, at least two wheels, and a steering system equipped with an adjustable or fixed-length steering tube voice toy toy clearly designed to emit sound by electronically amplifying or distorting the voice and where the output sound level depends on the input sound level of the voice wind toy toy clearly designed to emit sound when actuated by the blowing action of the child or another person

-NOTE Bags that are packaging can be attractive to children for example if they are brightly coloured or have child appealing characteristics.
-Such characteristics alone are not enough to define them as toy bags
+Note 1 to entry: Bags that are packaging can be attractive to children for example if they are brightly coloured or have child appealing characteristics.
+Such characteristics alone are not enough to define them as toy bags.